The Adventurers (1995 film): Plot

-In 1995, Yan (Andy Lau) learned from the newspaper that Ray, who has become a billionaire from dealing arms for many years, is attending an event in a hotel in Thailand.
+In 1995, Yan learned from the newspaper that Ray, who has become a billionaire from dealing arms for many years, is attending an event in a hotel in Thailand.
 Yan was determined to take this opportunity to avenge his parents, but Ray was wearing a bulletproof vest and the assassination hit failed.
 However, Yan's friend Mark, who is also Seung's son, was caught and killed.
-Yan managed to leave the scene with the help of Ray's mistress Mona (Rosamund Kwan), whom Ray only treats her as a doll.
+Yan managed to leave the scene with the help of Ray's mistress Mona, whom Ray only treats her as a doll.

 In order to escape the mine on assassin searches form Ray since Ray has close ties with Thai Military officials, Seung arranges Yan to go to the United States.
-With help from the CIA, they decide to have Yan get close to Ray's daughter Crystal (Jacklyn Wu), who resides in San Francisco, and slowly get close to Ray and ultimately killing him.
+With help from the CIA, they decide to have Yan get close to Ray's daughter Crystal, who resides in San Francisco, and slowly get close to Ray and ultimately killing him.

 At that time, Crystal was kidnapped by the Vietnamese Black Tiger Gang and the gang demanded Ray to return money that he owed.
 The CIA had close ties with another gang, Wah Fuk, and arranges Yan to be the temporary leader of the gang under the name Mandy Chan.
 Yan leads the Wah Fuk Gang to terrorize the Black Tiger Gang and rescues Crystal.
 Later, the Black Tiger gang leader is killed off-screen possibly by the Wak Fuk gang and Yan successfully develops a marital relationship with Crystal and Yan becomes his enemy Ray's son in-law.

-In Yan and Crystal's wedding, a shootout occurs and General Buboei's (William Ho) son Major Bodar (John Ching) was shot and killed by the Hong Kong police.
+In Yan and Crystal's wedding, a shootout occurs and General Buboei's son Major Bodar was shot and killed by the Hong Kong police.
 Ray decides to take Yan to Cambodia to see Buboei and use Yan as the scapegoat of Budar's death.
 During a pregnancy test at the hospital with Crystal, Yan gets a call from Mona telling him to meet in a hotel room.
 There, Mona informs Yan of Ray using him as a scapegoat.
 As Yan and Mona still love each other, they briefly make out in the room before being interrupted by Crystal's entrance.
 Mona pushes Crystal on a glass table and attempts to kill her until Yan stops her form doing so.